ArduPilot/ardupilot_wiki/common/source/docs/common-scripted-aerobatics-4.4.rst

 - For each trick/schedule, set its corresponding ``TRIKn_ID/ARG1/ARG2/ARG3/ARG4`` parameters.
 For example, if you wish TRIK3 to be a Vertical Box, 50 meters tall, 100 meters long, with corner radii of 15 meters, set ``TRIK3_ID`` = 5, ``TRIK3_ARG1`` = 100, ``TRIK3_ARG2`` = 50, and ``TRIK3_ARG3`` = 15.
 Other TRIK3 argument values are ignored.
 - Setting the activation switch to mid position will identify the trick number selected by the selection channel on the ground station or TX, if running :ref:`Yaapu <common-frsky-yaapu>` telemetry.
 - You can abort out of the trick by putting activation switch low, change modes, or set selector to 0.
 A trick or sequence will also abort if the programmed trajectory is not being met with an error limit.
 This usually indicates a lack of sufficient vehicle tuning or power.

+.. note: Do not rely on defaults for ``TRIKx`` parameters...they need to be setup for each trick!

 Remember: ALTITUDE IS YOUR FRIEND! dont attempt your first one below 200feet! and FPV is a good way to try it out first, if you have trouble with seeing the vehicle at that altitude.